DMCarnahan/NanoChemGPT/README.md

 # NanoChemGPT

+## Coverage Scope Note

+Test coverage is intentionally focused on `converter.py`, the core protocol conversion module.
+This approach ensures rapid feedback and maintainability, as converter.py is the critical path for protocol correctness.
+Other modules (harvester, retriever, etc.) are large and slow to test, so coverage is narrowed for practical reasons.
+See `pytest.ini` for details.

 _A domain‑specific RAG system and text‑mining pipeline for nanochemistry synthesis, reasoning, and structured protocol generation._

 > **📖 Publication-Ready Documentation**: For comprehensive documentation suitable for academic use, see [README_PUBLICATION.md](README_PUBLICATION.md)